twse/random-stuff/FontCreator Data Files and Registry Keys.md

-﻿# FontCreator Data Files and Registry Keys
-This document represents the data files and registry keys in FontCreator.

-## Notes
+﻿## Notes
-* Glyphs and glyph outlines stored in the clipboard will have either "Glyph Contours" or "Glyph Data".
+* Any glyph stored in the clipboard will have either "Glyph Contours" or "Glyph Data".
 * The cursor will remain "Busy" when saving fonts while you do other stuff in the background.
 * Versions from 5.0 through 7.0 allows you to save all unaltered opened fonts from the menu (**File: Save All**) but not in the Standard toolbar.
 In double-byte versions of Windows, the system may display a critical error saying "List index out of bounds (0)".
 Single-byte versions of Windows does nothing.
 * If you exit the program, it may create invalid font(s) and play the Critical Stop sound from the PC speakers.